NMR-Code/README.md-generator/README.md

     - [Additional Info](#additional-info)

     ## Description:
     This project was made in an effort to quickly generate README files that use a consistent format.

     ## Installation:
-    undefined
+    Download it through GitHub

     ## Usage:
-    true
+    Run 'node index.js' in the command line.

     ## License:
-    undefined

     ## Contribution:
+    Adding more useful features

+    ## Testing:
     undefined

-    ## Testing:
-    true

     ## Additional Info:
     - Github: [NMR-Code](https://github.com/NMR-Code)